domialex/Sidekick/README.md

 3. Put **Path of Exile** in **Windowed** or **Windowed Fullscreen** mode for best results.
 4. In **Path of Exile**, hover an item and press **Ctrl+D** (default binding).
 5. To close the overlay, press **Space** (default binding).

+## Beta?
+Yes, this is still a beta since some core features are missing.
+We are thinking of removing the beta label once the advanced search / item filters are completed.

+## Warning
+This is a **BETA**, it will probably break in some cases, if it does, don't hesitate to [create an issue](https://github.com/domialex/Sidekick/issues).

 ## Features
 ### Check Prices